Vicky185/italianrecipe-app/README.md

 * Social media access links for fans to see what the band are up to on YouTube, Twitter and Facebook

 *Additional features in the future will include:*
-* additional gallery for fans to see more pictures throughout time of the band
-* example and downloadable set lists from previous events
-* testimonials from fans who have hired the band for performances
+* register and login options, to add additional security and to allow users to subscribe and have more visible ownership over their Recipes
+* options to share the recipe snippet on social media
+* advanced search field
+* italian recipe blog - insights into the most popular options